-Skin Cancer Treatments
+eBx Skin Cancer Treatments

 Electronic Brachytherapy may be the treatment of choice when:

-Looking for a painless, nonsurgical therapy
+- You’re looking for a painless, nonsurgical therapy

-Scarring needs to be minimal as the tumor is in a visible area (face or nose)
+- Scarring needs to be minimal as the tumor is in a visible area (face or nose)

-The tumor is in an uncomfortable position (shin)
+- The tumor is in an uncomfortable position (shin)

-Surgery is not advised due to a health condition or medication (blood thinners)
+- Surgery is not advised due to a health condition or medication (blood thinners)

-It is vital to preserve the structure and use of the area being treated (hand or ear)
+- It is vital to preserve the structure and use of the area being treated (hand or ear)

-The margins are positive after initial surgical excision
+- The margins are positive after initial surgical excision

-Radiation Treatment Options for NMSC
+What Are Radiation Treatment Options for NMSC?

-Electronic Brachytherapy (Ebx) is a highly focused therapy that uses low-energy x-rays without using a radioactive isotope.
+Compared to EBRT or HDR, eBx is a highly focused therapy that uses low-energy x-rays without using a radioactive isotope.
 The treatment thus maximally spares healthy tissues and can be delivered safely and conveniently in an unshielded room.

 A radiation therapist and physicist work under the direct supervision of a physician who specializes in radiation treatment of skin cancer.

-State of the Art
+eBx: A State of the Art Therapy

-Excellent efficacy, cosmetic and functional outcomes, combined with reduced risk of side effects, short outpatient treatment times and improved quality of life indicate that brachytherapy is a patient-centered treatment choice.
+Excellent efficacy, cosmetic and functional outcomes, combined with reduced risk of side effects, short outpatient treatment times and improved quality of life, indicate that brachytherapy is a patient-centered treatment choice.
 The shorter treatment duration of surface brachytherapy also lowers the total treatment costs.